+Please, address all enquiries/questions to

 Members of our teaching team come from various backgrounds and all of them have a lot of international experience.

 Audrey Paradis, MA (Education), is a researcher at the University of Oulu.
 Her doctoral research gravitates around secondary teachers and their autonomy, in Canada and in Finland.
 She is interested in teachers, teacher education and teacher identity.
 Audrey teaches 'Current Trends in Educational Research'.

 Boby Mafi, MA (Education), is a PhD researcher at the University of Oulu.
 His research examines discourses of denial of racism in electronic social media, their embeddedness in the colonial matrix of power and how teacher education can be used as tool to interrupt these discourses and concomitant practices.
 His research interests include post-colonial studies, poststructural studies, intercultural education and ethics.

-Emma Pihlajamaa, MA (Education) is a coordinator at the University of Oulu.
+Emma Pihlajamaa, MA (Education) is an education designer at the University of Oulu.

 Johanna Lampinen, MA (Education) is a human rights expert with long experience in the NGO sector.
 Her research interests include inclusion and education export.